MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-API.md

 ### Crashes APIs that map to new APIs

-Old APIs that now map to new APIs are deprecated for all apps except for UWP.
+Old APIs listed in the crashes section are deprecated for all app platforms except for UWP apps.
 You must use the new diagnostics APIs as listed in the table below.

 | Old Crashes APIs                                               | New Crashes API        |